Tinker-Ware/wisdom/_pages/services/services.md

 ## Containers.

-We don't prentend to replace them.
+TinkerWare doesn't prentend to replace them.
 We want you to use them easily and faster!
 We want you to be able define your own architecture, as well as be able to document it in a executable way, scale and replicate your projects easily to a server, a container, or your own pc.

 ## Hosting

-We don't provide any kind of hosting.
+TinkerWare won't provide any kind of hosting.
 We have some integrations, though.
 Currently you can deploy your projects automatically to Digital Ocean servers.
 Up to come: AWS, OVH, easier In-House tools....